bijanebrahimi/bashblogjunior/README.md

 ### Initial

-Initial the blog by passing the **init** argument. it simply create two CSS files in the current directory.
+Initialize the blog by passing the **init** argument.
+This simply create two CSS files in the current directory.

     $ ./bbj.sh init
     Initializing  ... finished

 ### Reset

-to delete all the auto-generated files, pass the **reset** argument. it removes all the files created by the script.
+To delete all the auto-generated files, pass the **reset** argument.
+This removes all the files created by the script.

     $ ./bbj.sh reset
     Are you sure you want to delete all blog entries?
 Please write "Yes, I am!"